thisiskyle/anrcy/README.md

                 result = assert.data_contains(data, 'name.*ditto')
             },
             {
-                -- you can use your own function if assert does fit your needs name = "always true",
+                -- you can use your own function if assert does not fit your needs name = "always true",
                 result = (function()
                     -- test here....